1. Arrive on time

 5. Bring your own booze

 Time for a drink to help you through all this confusing Swedish etiquette?
 Don't help yourself to whatever is open in the kitchen.
 Swedes bring their own alcohol to parties, often keeping it in a neat plastic bag throughout the night.
-Off licences close at 3pm on a Saturday in Sweden and there is nowhere else to buy booze after this time (unless you go to a bar) so it is no wonder that people are protective of their beers.
+Off licences close at 3pm on a Saturday in Sweden and there is nowhere else to buy booze after this time (unless you go to a bar) so it is no wonder that people are protective of their bubbles.

 6. But don't turn down a shot